-It looks like we’re in for a frosty few winter months this year and with international travel up in the air for the foreseeable future, there’s never been a better time to explore our own backyard.
 Although planning a holiday during the colder months comes with it’s set of challenges, it also has quite a lot of perks.
 One of them being that some parts of the country are simply magical this time of the year, the kind of magic we just don’t get to experience in the sweltering heat.
-And what’s a better way to experience all this wonder than to get behind the wheel, blast your favourite nostalgic tunes and hit the road?
-Here is our lowdown of some of the finest road trips to take during the winters for a cold but memorable getaway.
+And what’s a better way to experience all the country has to offer than to get behind the wheel, blast your favourite nostalgic tunes and hit the road?
+Here is our lowdown of some of the finest road trips to take during the winter for a cold but memorable getaway.

 1. Great Ocean Road